RH-ISAC/intel-integrations/trustar/README.md

 3. Copy the API and Secret Keys into your **rh-isac.conf** and save it into the proper directory.

 ### TruSTAR Configuration
-TruSTAR has two Python modules (*trustar-python-sdk1* and *trustar-sdk2-proto*) they host for interacting with the TruSTAR APIs.
-RH-ISAC has cloned and updated them to the latest requirements so taht they can be used with our scripts.
+TruSTAR hosts two Python modules (*trustar-python-sdk1* and *trustar-sdk2-proto*) for interacting with the TruSTAR APIs.
+RH-ISAC has cloned and updated them to the latest requirements so that they can be used with our scripts.
 The [TruSTAR v2.0 API](https://github.com/RH-ISAC/trustar-sdk2-proto) module should be used for all new integrations.
 However, if you require access to the old APIs you can find the [TruSTAR 1.3 API](https://github.com/RH-ISAC/trustar-python-sdk1) module on our github as well.

 To install the module:
-1. Clone the repo you need (Use TruSTAR2 unless you have a specific version to use TruSTAR 1.3)
+1. Clone the repo you need (Use TruSTAR2 unless you have a specific reason to use TruSTAR 1.3)
 2. Run `pip install /path/to/repo` where `/path/to/repo` is the path to the location you cloned the TruSTAR Repo
 3. Test your install by attempting to import a TruSTAR module from a Python shell.
 IE: `from trustar2 import TruStar` and if that works you are all set.